gbinal/p-o-d.github.com/index.md

 #5.
 Resources
 ----------------------
 This section contains programatic tools, resources and/or checklists to help programs determine open data requirements.
+Each of resources here are actionable items which help reduce the barrier to openning data at your agency.
+Help us make everyone have an easier time openning their data by adding more resources like these.

 5-1 [Metadata Resources](http://project-open-data.github.com/metadata-resources/) - NEED content and sentence